fujimura/wai-hspec-example/testing-wai-app-with-hspec.md

 Since scotty is based on [wai](http://hackage.haskell.org/package/wai), we can use [wai-test](http://hackage.haskell.org/package/wai-test) for testing. wai-test is a framework for wai application.
 It provides some useful function like sending request to application etc.

+Actual code of code examples in this artile is [here](https://github.com/fujimura/wai-hspec-example).
+Import, module definition etc. are ommited.

 ## scotty basics

 At first, let's take a glance at basics of scotty.
 The code below is the application used in this article.